antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 ### [x.x] Where appropriate,  APIs **SHOULD** support old versions

 It is not reasonable to assume all users will upgrade to newer API versions at the same time.
-Therefore old APIs **SHOULD** continue to be supported, for a limited period, to allow users to upgrade in their own time.
+Therefore old API version **SHOULD** continue to be supported, for a limited period, to allow users to upgrade in their own time.

-The length of this time period will depend on the audience of the API, for internal APIs the period can be quite short, for external APIs a longer period **SHOULD** be given.
+The length of this limited period will depend on the audience of the API.
+For internal APIs the period can be quite short, for external APIs a longer period **SHOULD** be given.
 The number of users of the API **SHOULD** also be taken into account, which **SHOULD** be judged from API analytics and logs.

 Wherever possible users **SHOULD** be notified of new API versions in advance, increasing the likelihood of a quicker adoption by allowing testing.
-Additionally, requests made to deprecated API versions **SHOULD** inform the user the version is deprecated and how they can use the new version.
+Additionally, requests made to deprecated API versions **SHOULD** inform the user that API version is deprecated and how they can use the new version.

-APIs **SHOULD** clearly state their deprecation policy within their documentation, this allows users to evaluate if they can commit to this schedule before a version change occurs.
+APIs **SHOULD** clearly state their deprecation policy within their documentation, this allows users to evaluate if they can commit to this schedule before committing to the API.

-The number of API versions that **SHOULD** be supported will depend on the same factors as above and the rate at which new versions are released.
-Ultimately these are judgement calls with internal resources for supporting these older version being the limiting factor.
+The number of API versions that **SHOULD** be supported will depend on the same factors as above, plus the rate at which new versions are released.
+Ultimately these are judgement calls with internal resources for supporting older versions being the limiting factor.

 Supported, in these guidelines, mean older versions **SHOULD** remain accessible, bugs and faults **SHOULD** be addressed (as these will likely exist in newer versions as well).
 Security issues **MUST** be addressed, if this is not possible the older version **MUST** no longer be made available.